Reading Time: 9 minutes 30 seconds

 Send your skeptical clients to this ISSA blog post to read more about why lifting doesn't lead to unwanted bulk.

 This isn't technically a myth because how a gym makes you feel is subjective.
-But, the big guys and serious ladies working out with the weights aren't trying to scare others away.
+But, the big and serious people working out with the weights aren't trying to scare others away.
 They're just working really hard.
 As with any other sport, the participants are generally warm, welcoming, and inclusive of all ability levels.

 Older women likely have the intimidation factor to the extreme when it comes to lifting, and you're more likely to be able to convince younger female clients to give it a try.
 But don't make the mistake of not pushing the older ones.

-Of course the ranges of motion and the weights used are likely to be smaller for older clients, but they still can and should lift.
+Of course, the ranges of motion and the weights used are likely to be smaller for older clients, but they still can and should lift.
 As we get older we lose both muscle and bone mass and lifting can slow or even reverse that.
-One study of post-menopausal women found that those who engaged in twice-weekly, high-intensity strength training increased bone density, muscle mass, strength, and balance.[3]
+One study of post-menopausal women found that those who engaged in twice-weekly, high-intensity strength training increased bone density, muscle mass, strength, and balance.
+(5)

 Lifting is for kids and teens too, but you have to know how to do it correctly and safely.
 Check out this ISSA post to find out how.